 – Documentation that needs to be collected alongside recordings (recording agreements, summaries)

 11:30 – 12:15 Working with partner projects: some models for engagement (Part I)

 – Group work

 12:15 – 12:45 Working with partner projects: some models for engagement (Part II)

 – Models for acquiring oral history collections

-– Acting as archive partner for community groups/HLF projects/academic partners
+– Acting as archive partner for community groups/NLHF projects/academic partners

 – Working with vulnerable groups